segarciat/python-tutorial/00-Getting-Started/08-The-Python-Command.md

 ```

 Running `python` with `hello_world.py` as an argument instructs the Python interpreter
-to interpret the commands in the text file, effectively running your code.
+to interpret the commands in the text file a line at a time, effectively running
+the code in it.

 ## Python REPL vs. Scripting

 The REPL is useful when we wish to use Python interactively to learn the basics, try out
-a Python feature, or run simple experiments.
+Python features, or run simple experiments.
 The downside is that if we exit the REPL and
-come back, our work is lost, and typing Python code can be inconvenient.
+come back, our work is lost.
+Moreover, typing Python code can be inconvenient for
+complicated expressions.

-The bulk of a programmer's time is spent scripting, meaning writing Python code in a text file.
+The bulk of a programmer's time is spent scripting (and debugging), meaning writing
-It's beneficial because you can save your code, modify it easily, and share it with others.
+Python code in a text file.
+It's beneficial because you can save your code, modify it
-Also, there are many programs, such as *text editors* and *integrated development environments*
+easily, and share it with others.
+Also, there are many programs, such as *code editors*
-that enhance our programming workflow when we use text files to write code.
+and *integrated development environments* that enhance our programming workflow when we
+use text files to write code.

 To get a taste of Python from the REPL, see [An Informal Introduction to Python](https://docs.python.org/3/tutorial/introduction.html) on the official Python documentation.